 Over the weekend, my husband brought the video, below, on changing the U.S. education system to my attention.
-I’m sharing it with you in hopes you’ll pass it on to friends, family members, and neighbors.
+I'm sharing it with the hope that you'll pass it on to friends, family members and neighbors.
 Do you believe the U.S. education system needs a reboot?
 I do.

 Homeschooling as an alternative

 Like many families who become frustrated with traditional schooling, we pulled our son out of school about two and a half years ago to homeschool.
 Granted, school seems to work out fine for some kids.
 But it wasn't working for us.
 And just to clarify, this wasn't my first time to homeschool a child, either.

 I homeschooled my 3rd child because I wanted to read great works of literature to him and take spiders through their complete life cycles.

 We did both.
 One morning shortly after waking, I passed through the living room and witnessed what seemed like hundreds of baby jumping spiders crawling out of the jar that contained a supposedly defunct egg sack.
 We scooped them up as quickly as we could and deposited them outside on our patio.

 We read Mark Twain, tons of books on spiders, all about the everyday life of Vikings, books on ancient Egypt, and too many others to count.
 His idea of playing pretend games for a while was to play Viking and go on raids.
 In reality, our family isn't particularly Viking-like, though.